Greece Travel Guide

 Ferryhopper is a great search tool to use to check out ferry itineraries, compare prices, and book your tickets.

 Once you’re on the islands, their small size makes them easy to explore.
-A popular way to do this, is to hire a scooter or an ATV.
+A popular way to do this, is to hire a car, scooter, or ATV.
 The ATV, in particular, is a great option to take you off-road to those more unexplored beaches, but it mainly gives you a lot of freedom.
 It’s good to know that all the islands offer public bus services, as well as taxis.

 Best Time to Travel in Greece